Fornication/Arkays-Commandment/Changlog.md

-# 0.0.2.1
+# 0.0.3

-**Notes** : Small update and first push to Dev team.
-PLEASE NOTE THAT THIS IS NOT FULLY PATCHED YET.
-THINGS WILL LOOK WEIRD.
-READ THE POST IN THE DISCORD.

-**Released to Dev Team** : `20/11/2020`
+**Notes** : Cancelled push of 0.0.2.1 to Dev Team, more fixing was required.
+This release may be the first to push to DEV Team.
+WIP Changelog, this will get updated.

 **Added** :
 - Better Vampires